AndreyDyachkov/PowerBI_dashboards/LTV_and_insurance_metrics/README.md

         )
 )
 ```

-DAC calculation -is similar to GPE:
+DAC calculation is similar to GPE

+Formula

 DAC = Commission * (the number of days an insurance contract is in effect in the reporting period)/(the total number of days the contract is valid)